-- The approved ID/OD combination will provide sufficient safe ventilation in case of a leak. - Refer to Indoor Unit Installer's Guide for correct specifications on indoor unit install. - All systems require mitigation boards so an altitude adjustment factor may be required. - Mitigation Control Board needs to be included in an A2L System.
+- The approved ID/OD combination will provide sufficient safe ventilation in case of a leak. - Refer Indoor Unit Installer's Guide for correct specifications on indoor unit install. - All systems require mitigation boards so on altitude adjustment factors required. - MCB needs to be included in an A2L System.